ForBioPhylogenomics/tutorials/species_tree_inference_with_snp_data/README.md

 	* Start the SVDQuartets analysis again with PAUP\*'s `svdQuartets` command

 			svdQuartets taxpartition=SPECIES bootstrap=standard nthreads=6

+		Due to the invoked bootstrapping, this analysis may now take a few minutes.

 	* Save the inferred tree with branch labels: